nickzoic/nick.zoic.org/art/unknown-unknowns-in-mave-data/index.md

 [ExCALIBR](https://www.biorxiv.org/content/10.1101/2025.04.29.651326v2)[^swords] provides
 a methodology for setting these thresholds and also the introduction is a good introduction to the concept of supporting evidence.
+ExCALIBR's output provides both an estimate of pathogenicity and a strength of evidence based on Bayesian stats.

 ## In search of mediocrity